Skip to main content

 How does using frozen eggs improve patient care?

 Vitrification is a relatively new process that has revolutionised the way that we manage and deal with egg donation.
-Previously, we were used to working with fresh eggs, which meant a degree of inconvenience for donors and recipients.

-Now we can use frozen eggs with the same confidence as we used to have with fresh eggs, we have become used to a degree of convenience.
+Now that we can use frozen eggs with the same confidence we used to have with fresh eggs, we have become used to a degree of convenience.
 Recipients can start treatment whenever they want.
 The donor has already finished her part of the treatment and the collected eggs are ready to be used at any time.

 Does using frozen eggs affect the quality of frozen embryos?